 Pursuant to D.21-05-030 and D.22-01-004, in the first quarter of 2022, SDG&E issued a Request for Information ("RFI") to its RPS counterparties asking if they had any interest in negotiating changes to contracts, including contract assignment or buyout.
-SDG&E received a minimal number of responses to this request but no contracts were signed as a result., but it is possible that if the responses received result in successful contract changes, SDG&E's PCIA eligible portfolio could be affected.
+SDG&E received a minimal number of responses, but it is possible that if the responses received result in successful contract changes, SDG&E's PCIA-eligible portfolio could be affected.
 Also in the first quarter of 2022, SDG&E issued a similar RFI to its market participant contacts, soliciting interest in RPS energy or attributes, which yielded responses from several companies.
-These responses also did not result in new contracts being signed.
-Therefore, no additions were made to this October Update revenue requirement as a result of these RFIs.
-If these responses result in successful negotiations for RPS sales, this would also affect SDG&E's PCIA eligible portfolio.
+If these responses result in successful negotiations for RPS sales, this would also affect SDG&E's PCIA-eligible portfolio.
 Any changes to the 2023 PCIA portfolio would result in changes to the 2023 PABA revenue requirement being requested in this ERRA proceeding.
 If resulting contracts are signed and receive Commission approval after this May ERRA forecast is filed but before the October update is due, the impacts will be included in the October update PCIA calculations.